 New CalFresh Employment and Training Model

 Fresh Success helps community colleges and community-based organizations effectively start and manage CalFresh Employment and Training (E&T) programs in partnership with their counties.
 Through Fresh Success, CalFresh participants gain education and training that will lead to better employment and a path to economic self-sufficiency.
-This new approach to CalFresh Employment & Training, which connects counties with local colleges and CBOs that have available match funds, allows for increased federal funding and innovative, job-driven approaches.
+This approach to CalFresh Employment & Training, which connects counties with local colleges and CBOs that provide employment & training services, allows for increased federal funding and innovative, job-driven approaches.

 The Foundation provides tools, templates, training, and technical assistance to ease the start-up process, support effective program practices, and help manage federal funding.

 “The labor market is rapidly evolving.
 By 2020, two-thirds of jobs will require some education beyond high school.
 To compete for these jobs, SNAP participants need skills training and education, not just help with a résumé.”

 Tom Vilsack,United States Secretary of Agriculture, October 29, 2015

 Fresh Success participants strengthen their employability through classes and training programs offered at community colleges and community-based organizations.
 These include educational programs that improve basic skills or otherwise improve employability (e.g., basic skills, English Language Learning, high school equivalency) and programs that provide skills training (e.g., career education, vocational training).

 Through Fresh Success, these participants receive supportive services such as career counseling; interview training; job search, placement, and retention services; educational plans; academic monitoring; tutoring; and case management.
 Participants also receive help to reduce their financial barriers to participation, such as transportation assistance, textbooks, and supplies.

 Improves skills for unemployed and low-wage workers.